Colorado Commercial Lease Agreement | PDF – MS Word

 - Triple Net (NNN) Lease Agreement – Tenant pays a fixed amount plus all expenses relating to the property, including common area maintenance, utilities, taxes, and insurance.

-- Gross Lease Agreement – Tenant pays a fixed amount every month while the landlord covers all expenses relating to the property.
+- Gross Lease Agreement – The tenant pays a fixed amount every month while the landlord covers all expenses relating to the property.

-- Modified Gross Lease Agreement – Tenant must pay a portion of the property expenses in addition to the monthly amount.
+- Modified Gross Lease Agreement – The tenant must pay a portion of the property expenses in addition to the monthly amount.

-Colorado Business Entity Search – Check the status of an entity by conducting a business search on the Colorado Secretary of State website.
+Colorado Business Entity Search – Check the status of an entity by conducting a business search on the Colorado Secretary of State’s website.